On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Kummer- etale descent for coherent cohomology

 A log scheme $X^\sharp$ is called \emph{fs} (i.e., fine and saturated) if \'etale locally on the underlying scheme $X$, the log structure is generated by a map of monoids $P\to \mathcal{O}_X$ where $P$ is a fs monoid.
 Our log schemes and formal schemes are always assumed to be fs (i.e., fine saturated).

 Let $X^\sharp$ and $Y^\sharp$ be fs log schemes over $S^\sharp$ (with underlying schemes denoted as $X$, $Y$, and $S$).
-We want to construct a fs log scheme $X^\sharp\times_{S^\sharp} Y^\sharp$ satisfying the universal property of fibre product (cf. \cite[Cor.~2.4.16]{Ogus:LogGeom}).
+We want to construct a fs log scheme $X^\sharp\times_{S^\sharp} Y^\sharp$ satisfying the universal property of fibre product (cf. \cite[Ch.~III, Cor.~2.1.6]{Ogus:LogGeom}).

-By replacing the formal log schemes with suitable \'etale coverings, we choose charts $P\to \mathcal{O}_X$, $Q\to \mathcal{O}_Y$ and $M\to \mathcal{O}_S$ defining the log structures (where $P$, $Q$ and $M$ are fine saturated monoids, viewed as constant sheaves), such that there exist maps $M\to P, Q$ giving rise to the structure morphism $X^\sharp, Y^\sharp \to S^\sharp$.
+By replacing the formal log schemes with suitable \'etale coverings, we choose charts $P\to \mathcal{O}_X$, $Q\to \mathcal{O}_Y$ and $M\to \mathcal{O}_S$ defining the log structures (where $P$, $Q$ and $M$ are fs monoids, viewed as constant sheaves), such that there exist maps $M\to P, Q$ giving rise to the structure morphism $X^\sharp, Y^\sharp \to S^\sharp$.
 (The existence of such local charts follows from \cite[Lem.~2.10]{Kato:Fontaine-Illusie}.)

 The most natural candidate is to endow $X\times_S Y$ with the log structure associated to the chart $P\oplus_MQ\to \mathcal{O}_X\otimes_{\mathcal{O}_S}\mathcal{O}_Y$, where $P\oplus_MQ$ is the amalgamated sum of monoids.
 But this may not always work as $P\oplus_MQ$ may not be fine nor saturated.